diegonavarroq/Journal/week3.md

-# Variable length codes
+# Compressor Heads Series

 We are in an era of explosion in the matter of digital content where millions of data travel the vast internet around the world every second that passes.
 This is what leads to the need to use compression algorithms to reduce the size of that content.
+It is somewhat complicated and technical for me but I will be studying a little more on the subject so that this does not stay that way.